Installing Fiber Optic Cable

-Fiber optic cable for Internet
+Fiber Optic Cable for Internet

 One of the most common uses for fiber optic cables is broadband connectivity.
-Fiber optic cables can transmit data at much higher speeds than traditional copper cables, making them ideal for use in high-speed internet connections.
+Fiber optic cables transmit data faster than traditional copper cables, making them ideal for high-speed internet connections.

-Fiber optic cable for TV
+Fiber Optic Cable for TV

 Fiber optic cable is the best way to receive a high-definition television signal.
 Light signals travel along these strands and are converted into electrical signals your TV can understand.
-Fiber optic cables carry more information than traditional copper cables, and can carry a high-definition signal with no loss of quality.
+Fiber optic cables carry more information than traditional copper cables and can carry a high-definition signal with no loss of quality.

 Fiber optic cables don’t require a separate router.
 You can use any compatible Wi-Fi router you already have.
 But if your fiber connection offers faster speeds than your old internet service, you may need to upgrade your wireless router to get the best performance from your new internet service.

-Common fiber optic cabling applications include:
+Standard fiber optic cabling applications include:

 - Data centers